 QoS Sustainability analytics is an important analytics service, especially for V2X-related or safety related applications, since it helps to handle the impact of a sudden change of the QoS and thus avoid a harsh application adjustment, which could affect safety and efficiency.
 However, there is the need to enhance the granularity and the accuracy of the QoS Sustainability analytics as well as to extend the QoS parameters that the QoS Sustainability notification can be provided.
 The latter will help to increase the usefulness of the specific analytics ID as well as to support the requirements of various use cases (e.g. V2X related).

-More accurate QoS Sustainability outputs needs QoS and input parameters to be associated with more accurate location information, when input information is monitored at RAN.
+More accurate QoS Sustainability outputs needs QoS and input parameters to be associated with more accurate location and speed information, when input information is monitored at RAN.
 Also, the list of input features of the QoS Sustainability analytics ID should be extended by adding information on radio resource utilization and performance measurements for transfer over the UP to improve the correctness and accuracy of QoS sustainability output.
+Finally, NWDAF should also be able to collect – optionally - additional information on the context that is related to those performance measurements when such information is available, such as PEI, Subscriber category, Operating system information, information on the serving UPF node.
+Different UPF nodes serving the UE may be responsible for very different QoS, depending on the location of the UPF node such as in edge deployments.
+PEI may also be used to retrieve from services such as the GSMA database, additional information such as device model, device manufacturer, IMEI or IMEISV or TAC range, supported frequency bands, equipment type.
+Such additional information may be used by NWDAF to add more information to the collected measurements and filter those measurements that are applicable to the UE and subscription context for which analytics are requested by the service consumer.

+In order to produce more accurate analytics, the service consumer may provide additional analytics filter information in the request of subscription, in order to request analytics which better fit the conditions of selected UEs instead of analytics that generically apply to a large number of UEs with different context (e.g. type of construction, speed, etc.) .
+Such additional analytics filter information may include one or more of the following: device speed or speed range, serving UPF node information, Subscriber category (as in TS 23.503 cl.
+6.2.1.3), device model, device manufacturer, IMEI or IMEISV or TAC range, supported frequency bands, equipment type.

 Additional QoS parameters (delay, packet loss rate) should be considered by the QoS Sustainability analytics and additional inputs for these QoS parameters are needed as inputs to the QoS Sustainability analytics.
 Finally, in the case that an area of interest is provided in the QoS Sustainability request message by an analytics consumer then the necessary granularity of the area of interest should be indicated.